Social Policy and Social Research — Ph.D. with Bioethics — M.A.

 Purpose of the program

 To enter the proposed program, students must gain separate acceptance to both graduate programs.
 The Social Policy and Social Research Program director recommends students.
-These recommendations trigger a streamlined admissions process for the M.A. degree in bioethics.
+This recommendation triggers a streamlined admissions process for the M.A. degree in bioethics.

 Course work requirements